HVAC Company Website Design, A Primer

 According to one study from Notre Dame University, the first slide/visual on a carousel gets 90 percent of all clicks.
 The rest of the items are essentially ignored.
 Not only that, but people find the movement of rotating carousels to be distracting.

-Clean card-based design is almost always a superior option to sliders.
-Not only do they look better, but they encourage greater visibility by ensuring each item is visible the entire time.
+Clean card-based web design is almost always a superior option to sliders.
+Not only do they look better, but they encourage greater visibility and lead generation by ensuring each item is visible the entire time.
 9And without distracting movement, users find it easier to remain focused.

 8. Use Original Visuals

 Stock photos are free and convenient, but they’re largely ineffective.
 Not only do they look cheesy and “pre-canned,” but they fail to resonate with your ideal target audience.
-It takes a little more time, but using original images and custom visuals will amplify your website and help you connect on a much more fundamental level.
+It takes a little more time, but using real images of your team, trucks, and installs help your HVAC contractor brand feel authentic.

 9. Utilize Social Proof